egonw/blog/_posts/2007-03-29-acs-chicago-day-3.markdown

 source, open data and open standards.
 Who knows...

-Rzepa had his presentation on the semantic wiki, which he, in similar form, [held at the German Chemoinformatics Conference too](http://chem-bla-ics.blogspot.com/2006/11/german-conference-on-chemoinformatics_14.html).
+Rzepa had his presentation on the semantic wiki, which he, in similar form, [held at the German Chemoinformatics Conference too <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/11/14/german-conference-on-chemoinformatics_14.html).
 New, I think, were the sheets on reasoning based on the content of the wiki.
 That was rather interesting.
 If we all would make our chemical knowledge available as [RDF](http://en.wikipedia.org/wiki/Resource_Description_Framework), then this can become a big thing very soon.
 I skipped the presentation of Renear on ontologies, though it was actually one that I had hand picked; but I was